Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 The thoracic outlet refers to the space found between the first rib and the collarbone.
 It is filled with muscles, nerves, and blood vessels.
 Thoracic outlet syndrome occurs when veins, arteries, or nerves in this passageway become compressed due to trauma, a disease, or a congenital defect.
 If the shoulder muscles in your chest are too weak to keep the clavicle in place, the collarbone can slip downward and forward and it can apply pressure on the underlying nerves, veins, and arteries.

 It has been established that obesity and poor posture are both huge risk factors linked to thoracic outlet syndrome.
-Moreover, this condition is more prevalent in females in than in males.
+Moreover, this condition is more prevalent in females than in males.

 Symptoms associated with this syndrome tend to differ depending on which particular blood vessel or nerve has been affected.
-If, apart from the clavicle pain, you are experiencing a vague ache in the neck and shoulder area which extends to your arm and all the way to your hand, then your brachial plexus nerves may have been compressed.
+If apart from the clavicle pain you are experiencing a vague ache in the neck and shoulder area which extends to your arm and all the way to your hand, then your brachial plexus nerves may have been compressed.
 Other related symptoms include a numbing sensation in the inner part of the forearm and a tingling feeling in the fifth and fourth fingers.

 A red and swollen arm is indicative of blood vessel compression.
-The redness and swelling is due to reduced blood flow from the arm.
+The redness and swelling are due to reduced blood flow from the arm.
 Sometimes, however, blood flow toward the arm may be reduced.
 In such cases, the affected arm and hand will feel cold to touch.
 The affected arm or hand also tends to tire easily.

 Another symptom of thoracic outlet syndrome is difficulty in performing overhead activities.
 Overall, the range of movement is restricted.
 There are instances wherein a depression on the shoulder area is present.
 Sometimes, it is swollen or discolored.

-Pharmaceutical treatment of this condition includes NSAIDs to minimize collarbone pain and inflammation.
+Pharmaceutical treatment for this condition includes NSAIDs to minimize collarbone pain and inflammation.
 Certain lifestyle changes may need to be made.
 For instance, some patients may have to eat healthier to reduce weight as obesity places excessive pressure on the shoulder muscles which support the clavicle.
 You may also need to stop performing vigorous activities which trigger the symptoms.

 No matter what's causing the pain in your collarbone, seeking immediate medical treatment can make a great deal of difference in recovery and in avoiding the many devastating complications.